funktionale-programmierung/bob2015/2023/haverbeke.md

-This presentation discusses the set of principles we arrived at in designing such an editor ([CodeMirror](https://codemirror.net)), and compares it to the more transitional event-style architectures.
+This presentation discusses the set of principles we arrived at in designing such an editor ([CodeMirror](https://codemirror.net)), and compares it to the more traditional event-style architectures.
 The editor uses persistent state values and first-class transactions, both of them extensible by 3rd-party code, to make it straightforward by construction to keep the zoo of interdependent data involved in a